jaymzh/scale14x-fboss-demo/README.md

 By default none of these things will persist on a BMC reboot.
 To make these persistent you need to copy the relevant files to the persistent flash:

 ```
-cd /mnt/flash
+cd /mnt/data
-mkdir network
+mkdir -p etc/network
-cp /etc/network/interfaces network/
+cp /etc/network/interfaces etc/network/
-cp /etc/{passwd,shadow} .
+cp /etc/{passwd,shadow} etc
 ```

 And then create a rc.early hook to change the real files to symlinks to your new files.
-Make `/mnt/data/rc.early`
+Make `/mnt/data/etc/rc.early`

 ```
 #!/bin/bash